Myanmar says 'seriously concerned' over war crimes prosecutor move on Rohingya jurisdiction

 In her application, Bensouda argued that, given the cross-border nature of the crime of deportation, a ruling in favor of ICC jurisdiction would be in line with established legal principles.

 "Nowhere in the ICC charter does it say the court has jurisdiction over states which have not accepted that jurisdiction.
-Furthermore, the 1969 UN Vienna Convention on International Treaties states that no treaty can be imposed on a country that has not ratified it," the Myanmar government statement said.
+Furthermore, the 1969 UN Vienna Convention on International Treaties states that no treaty can be imposed on a country that has not ratified it," the Myanmar government said in its statement.

 Bensouda was trying "to override the principle of national sovereignty and non-interference in the internal affairs of other states, in contrary to the principle enshrined in the UN charter and recalled in the ICC charter’s preamble," it said.

-The ICC prosecutor's office did not immediately respond to Reuters' request on Friday seeking comment on the Myanmar government's statement.
+The prosecutor is required to "robustly" prosecute war crimes and crimes against humanity, but "with full respect for the sovereignty of states and the limits of its jurisdiction", it said in an emailed response to Reuters.

+While Myanmar is not a member of the ICC, Bangladesh is, it said, adding, "An essential element of the alleged crime takes place on the territory of Bangladesh."

-The government also said it was working on repatriation of the Rohingya with Bangladesh and its minister had just visited refugee camps in Bangladesh.
+The Myanmar government said in its statement it was working on repatriation of the Rohingya with Bangladesh and its minister had just visited refugee camps in Bangladesh.

 Bensouda's request is the first of its kind filed at the court.
 She asked the ICC to call a hearing to hear her arguments, as well as those of other interested parties.